 Search Knowledge Base by Keyword

-When users close the browser window without logging out from the WordPress site, their session is not terminated.
+When users close the browser window without logging out from a WordPress website, their session is not terminated.

-Idle WordPress sessions make session hijacking easier, and sometimes create problems, especially if you want to limit or block simultaneous logged in WordPress users sessions.
+Idle WordPress sessions make session hijacking easier and can also lead to a number of problems, especially if you want to limit or block simultaneous logged in WordPress users sessions.
 This post explains how you can configure the WP Activity Log plugin to automatically terminate idle WordPress users sessions.

 - Login to your WordPress dashboard and click the Logged In Users entry in the WP Activity Log plugin menu.